-The Authority adopted the requirements of the guidance effective July 1, 2021, and has applied the provisions of this standard to the beginning of the period of adoption.
+The Authority adopted the requirements of the guidance effective July 1, 2022 and has applied the provisions of this standard to the beginning of the period of adoption.
+The Authority reviewed all information technology agreements in place during the period and has determined that none fit the definition of a SBITA.